respond-io/custom-channel-integration-example/README.md

 # Custom Channel Integration Server (Example)

+⚠️ **Important Notice**
+👉 **We do not provide support via GitHub Issues.** If you encounter a problem or need help, please reach out to our [Support team](https://respond.io/contact) directly.
+Thank you for your understanding!

 This is a sample project to help you get started with integrating the [respond.io](https://respond.io) platform with any third-party messaging service provider, as a "custom channel" within respond.io.

 This example implements an SMS provider called [ClickSend.com](https://clicksend.com).
 The code can be used as a general reference.